dijasila/Atomic-Simulation-Recipees/docs/src/howtoguides/howtoguides.rst

   $ asr run "database.totree --patterns results-asr.gs.json"
   $ asr run "database.totree project.db --run --patterns results-asr.gs.json,gs.gpw"

 Then perform the calculations needed in the unpacked folders.
 When calculations are done package them and merge the databases::

   $ asr run "database.fromtree tree/*/*/*/"
   $ asr run "database.merge project.db database.db merged.db"

-The databases have now been merged into a new database called `merge.db`
+The databases have now been merged into a new database called `merged.db`.